 Statistical and Actuarial Mathematics Major

-As a statistical and actuarial mathematics major at Saint Mary’s College, you’ll gain experience in mathematical model-building.
-Your courses will help you develop strong quantitative skills and think clearly and critically about complex problems.
+Gain experience in mathematical model-building.
+Through your courses you'll develop strong quantitative skills and think clearly and critically about complex problems.
 Like all Mathematics and Computing and Applied Mathematics majors, you will use creativity, analysis, and logic as you learn to synthesize ideas, make decisions, and communicate your results with precision.